-The ship was on 7-day Western Caribbean cruise (itinerary Aug 6-13) with call ports Montego Bay (Jamaica), George Town (Grand Cayman Island) and Cozumel.
+The ship was on a 7-day Western Caribbean cruise (itinerary Aug 6-13) with call ports Montego Bay (Jamaica), George Town (Grand Cayman Island) and Cozumel.
 The next scheduled voyage was not affected.
 All passengers were compensated with USD 50 pp in onboard credit.
 On August 12, Carnival announced that the problem was fixed at sea and the ship returns to NOLA as scheduled.

 |01 July 2017||Coast Guard Medevacs|

 On July 1, 2017, a 77-year-old male passenger (suffering from abdominal pain) was medevaced when the ship was near Southwest Pass, Louisiana.
 A USCG boat transported the man to USCG Station Venice, from where he was transported by an ambulance to West Jefferson Medical Center (Marrero, Louisiana).